Want to know more? — Subscribe

 3. AR and VR

 These technologies promise to benefit patients dealing with serious health issues, including helping stroke victims overcome their limitations and supporting patients with dementia or cognitive impairments.
 Robotic surgery is another area of healthcare that benefits from augmented reality technology.
-The field is expected to experience substantial growth in the next few years and reach almost $15 billion by 2027.
+The field is expected to experience substantial growth in the next few years and reach almost $58.1 billion by 2028.

 4. EHR-Embedded Solutions

-As it stands, the security issue is one of the larger ongoing telemedicine future trends right now, and EHR integration is a massive piece of the puzzle.
-The security of individuals’ health-related information will become more important as EHR-embedded solutions become more widely available.
+The security issue is one of the larger ongoing telemedicine future trends right now, and EHR integration is a massive piece of the puzzle.
+The security of individuals' health-related information will become more important as EHR-embedded solutions become more widely available.
 Applications need to be built to prioritize data security to protect sensitive information.

 A significant reason for the reluctance to use telemedicine solutions is the perception of the lack of security, propelled by the recent deluge of news related to security breaches.